yingningxie/Command_Line_GIS_Final_Project_Yingning_Xie/README.md

 <iframe src="final.html" height="1200" width="105%"></iframe>

 ### 5. Conclusion
-Overall, from the maps we could have an overall idea of the interaction between bike network and urban agriculture and community gardens in Philadelphia.
-We could also see the difference between conventional bikes and e-bikes.
+Overall, from the maps we could have an overall idea of the interaction between bike network and urban agriculture/community gardens in Philadelphia.
+We could also see the differences between conventional bikes and e-bikes.
 However, since the bike/e-bike buffers are not built based on protected bike lanes, it could have limitation because unprotected bike lanes could be a barrier for bicycle use.